Hansel-DSouza/Gym-Management-System-/README.md

-possible issues with member/trainer sections:- deformed interface due to incompatible browsers, rare occasion of update table not working (works about 80% of the time), random images given weird names for entertainment purposes.
+possible issues with member/trainer sections:- deformed interface due to incompatible browsers, rare occasion of update table not working (works about 80% of the time), random images given weird names for entertainment purposes and/or to mess with our professor given he goes through the code...

 *currently working on fixing current issues*